 It’s also clear that she doesn’t fully reciprocate Rue’s feelings, and that being the one thing stopping her from relapsing is a lot of pressure for anyone, let alone a teenager.

 But this season, the scales towards Jules tip a little bit towards negative because of her interactions with Elliot.
-They invite Rue along to rob alcohol then act shocked when she drinks it; she kisses Ethan while Rue is in the other room before making Rue kiss him to absolve her guilt.
+They invite Rue along to rob alcohol and then act shocked when she drinks it; she kisses Ethan while Rue is in the other room before making Rue kiss him to absolve her guilt.
 Worst of all, she sleeps with Elliot and can be seen trying to give Rue an intervention while wearing his clothes.

 In season 1, Cassie was one of my favourite characters.
 While she clearly had her flaws, her vulnerabilities and insecurities made you highly empathetic.